 MySQL Nested "If" in Select Queries

-Something I've rarely needed to use, but recently rediscovered is using nested inline MySQL IF statements in MySQL select queries to conditionally assign a value to a field alias.
+Something I've rarely needed to use, but recently rediscovered is using nested inline MySQL IF statements in select queries to conditionally assign a value.
 If that doesn't make sense, read on.
 It's pretty simple.

 The Basic "IF"

-IF functions in MySQL (when used inline, as opposed to IF in a stored procedure) is nothing more than a ternary statement.
-It takes three parts and has a very simple syntax:
+IF functions in MySQL (when used inline, as opposed to IF in a stored procedure) are nothing more than ternary statements.
+They take three parts and have a very simple syntax:

 IF(condition, value if true, value if false)